 While you are out by the lighthouse, you might as well walk through town to get some local flavour.
-Just be aware that Belize is one of the poorer Caribbean islands.
+Just be aware that Belize is one of the poorer cities in the Caribbean.
 The city isn’t as commercially developed as cities such as Nassau or Grand Cayman.
 We’ve never had any safety issues but, we stick to the Fort Street main drag and don’t venture too far away from the terminal.

 TIP: Watch your step as you walk through town.
 The roads and sidewalk are not maintained, and a lot of spots need repair.
 Be careful also when crossing the street, as cars do not yield to pedestrians.

 If you did manage to leave the cruise ship early, you could also check out some other nearby islands such as Caye Caulker by taking one of the local island water taxis.
 The ferry terminal is on Fort Street in the opposite direction of the lighthouse and here you can hop on the Belize Express.